 - 1. A person must not permit a private residence, vacation accommodation or a place to be used for an event, or host, organize, work or volunteer at, be a participant in or a spectator at or be otherwise present at an event, except in compliance with this Order. - 2.
-A person must not permit a place to be used for, organize, work or volunteer at, participate in, be a spectator at or be otherwise present at a sports tournament. - 3.
-For certainty, - (a) an event held in a tent with one or more sides is an inside event; and - (b) an event held in a tent without any sides is an outside event. - 4.
-Nothing in this Order prevents a high- performance athlete from training, travelling or competing in sport in accordance with the athlete's respective provincial or national sports organization and Canadian Sport Institute Pacific COVID-19 safety protocols, and none of the provisions of this Order apply to a high performance athlete when so engaged.
+A person must not permit a place to be used for, organize, work or volunteer at, participate in, be a spectator at or be otherwise present at a sports tournament, except a sports tournament - (a) where team members compete on an individual basis against members of other teams, - (b) where the result will decide if a team will advance to play in a national or international competition, or - (c) associated with a program for children or youth. - 3.
+For certainty, - (a) an event held in a tent with one or more sides is an inside event; and - (b) an event held in a tent without any sides is an outside event.

+4. Nothing in this Order prevents a high- performance athlete from training, travelling or competing in sport in accordance with the athlete's respective provincial or national sports organization and Canadian Sport Institute Pacific COVID-19 safety protocols, and none of the provisions of this Order apply to a high performance athlete when so engaged.